slowernews/wisdom-tldr/chapters/chapter_1_self.md

 anger is fear clothed: Understanding the underlying fears that angry people have leads to mastery in life.
 Corollary: Stand next to the smartest person in the room.

-Nothing is gained by worrying about "not knowing".

 Write about it: Thinking about it makes it worse.
 Writing about it makes it better.
 -->